aws/rolesanywhere-credential-helper/README.md

 For systems or containers which lack p11-kit, a specific PKCS#11 provider library can be specified using the `--pkcs11-lib` parameter.

+The other relevant parameter is `--reuse-pin`.
+This is a boolean parameter that can be specified if the private key object you would like to use to sign data has the `CKA_ALWAYS_AUTHENTICATE` attribute set and the `CKU_CONTEXT_SPECIFIC` PIN for the object matches the `CKU_USER` PIN.
+If this parameter isn't set, you will be prompted to provide the `CKU_CONTEXT_SPECIFIC` PIN for the object through the console.
+If this parameter is set and the `CKU_USER` PIN doesn't match the `CKU_CONTEXT_SPECIFIC` PIN, the credential helper application will fall back to prompting you.

 The searching methodology used to find objects within PKCS#11 tokens can largely be found [here](https://datatracker.ietf.org/doc/html/draft-woodhouse-cert-best-practice-01).
-Do note that there are some slight differences in objects are found in the credential helper application.
+Do note that there are some slight differences in how objects are found in the credential helper application.

+#### Other Notes

+##### YubiKey Attestation Certificates

 Note that if you're using a YubiKey device with PIV support, when a key pair and certificate exist in slots 9a or 9c (PIV authentication and digital signature,